-Using back-to-back or side-toside working (rather than faceto-face) where possible.

-door if possystem.
-Hand was classroom sanitiser. sanitisers and pupulation properties and pupulation properties between sports, equipments Poor workplace ventilation leading to risks of coronavirus spreading Workers Customers Contractors Please see COVID Schools Advice No. Air Conditioning Ve Follow HSE guidance rsion 2. - maintain air circulation systems in line with manufacturers' recommendations Contractors ventilation and air c HSE - Coronavirus Machinery / Air-Cor Ventilation onditioning (HVAC) / Equipment & nditioning & additional ventilation The Government are looking at supplying CO2 monitors for Schools.
-Once there is clarity on the provision and further advice on their use is available, we will update Schools further.
+Using back-to-back or side-to- side working (rather than face- to-face) where possible.
+Access classroom via outside door if possible, using one-way system.
+Hand washing on entering all classrooms to have soap and sanitiser.
+Wipes and hand sanitisers available in class and pupils reminded to clean/wash their hands frequently.
+Resources that are shared between classes or, such as sports, art and science equipment should be cleaned frequently and meticulously Poor workplace ventilation leading to risks of coronavirus spreading Workers Customers Contractors Please see COVID Advice - COVID-19 Schools Advice No. 5 - Ventilation and Air Conditioning Version 2 maintain air circulation systems in line with manufacturers' recommendationsFollow HSE guidance on heating ventilation and air conditioning (HVAC) HSE - Coronavirus / Equipment & Machinery / Air-Conditioning & Ventilation- maintain air circulation systems in line with manufacturers' recommendationsHSE - Coronavirus / Equipment & Machinery / Air-Conditioning & VentilationThe Government are looking at supplying CO2 monitors for Schools.
+Once there is clarity on the provision and further advice on their use is